mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 You'll notice that we compose our function using a few primitives: `sin`, `**` (or `pow`), `+`, `-`, `*`, `/`.
 We can compose expressions, and the python interpreter handles everything to make this function do what we expect algebraically.
 Importantly, operators like `+` are just functions that take two arguments but use a fancy syntax.

-We naturally expect the above function to operate on floating point input.
-We could pass a new type (`class`) into our function and carefully overload the necessary functions (`+`, `*`, etc) so that the rules of algebra still apply.
+We naturally expect the above function to operate on floating point input, but we could pass a new type (`class`) into our function and carefully overload the necessary functions (`+`, `*`, etc) so that the rules of algebra still apply.

 To better understand this idea, let us put aside auto-diff and use an example of a type (`class`) that has this property.
 Instead of using a simple procedure to recover the gradient, we will instead extract the imaginary component of a complex number.